 - Kakashi was forbidden to use Chidori by the Fourth Hokage Minato Namikaze as it caused a tunnel-vision effect when used with regular eyes.
 Since gaining the Sharingan he has overcome this problem.
 After losing his Sharingan in the finale, Kakashi has develop a new technique to replace the Chidori/Raikiri.

-- The Uchiha have developed so many "forbidden" techniques (all based around their Game Breaker bloodline ability) that it's a wonder they didn't all die out or go blind decades before they were massacred.
+- The Uchiha have developed so many "forbidden" techniques (all based around their Game-Breaker bloodline ability) that it's a wonder they didn't all die out or go blind decades before they were massacred.
 Funnily enough, Danzo finds a clever way around the one that causes permanent blindness in exchange for the ability to warp reality: implant himself with multiple Sharingan eyes and use up their forbidden power like bullets in a gun...and store away the eyes of all the Uchiha clan members he had murdered as a way to "reload".

 - Filler character Guren uses multiple supposedly-life-sacrificing techniques consecutively, while bleeding heavily, without hindering her fighting ability much.
 She remains alive at the end of her arc.

 - Initially averted in Slayers.
 Lina's improvised ultimate spell, the Giga Slave, is at least noted as a way to deal with every big bad.
 However, because of its side effects, great effort is put into not using it because while the spell can destroy anything, it may very well destroy EVERYTHING.
-It ends up being used only thrice, once before it's full ramifications are known (And really wouldn't be much worse than not using it had they known) with a number of additional measures backing it up, and once after an entire season's plot is devoted to driving Lina to cast it by the Monsters, who actively wish to see creation unmade, Lina botching it only to be saved by a literal Deus ex Machina she may have had an inkling of in advance.
+It ends up being used only thrice, once before its full ramifications are known (And really wouldn't be much worse than not using it had they known) with a number of additional measures backing it up, and once after an entire season's plot is devoted to driving Lina to cast it by the Monsters, who actively wish to see creation unmade, Lina botching it only to be saved by a literal Deus ex Machina she may have had an inkling of in advance.
 However, she casts it once again at the end of Slayers Evolution-R, pulling it off flawlessly with zero assistance.

 - Projection in Fate/stay night for Shirou; he keeps doing it and it says that it burns out his nerves and magic circuits and whatnot and yet it never permanently injures or kills him — Shirou himself postulates in "Unlimited Blade Works" that for all its Forbiddenness, the strain of doing it will never be enough to permanently harm him.
 Averted in Heaven's Feel, when Shirou has to depend on his Deadly Upgrade for Projection instead of doing it himself; the strain gives him brain damage and eventually destroys his body.